Overview of Kyron Horman

 Between August of 2010 and 2016, three main themes of events that repeat.
 The first theme is the constant search for Kyron via law enforcement, search teams, and volunteers who explore new areas, revisit old areas, and exhaust their options.
 The second theme that emerges is the legal battles between Terri and Tony and Desiree, which circulates around the finalization of Kaine and Terri's divorce status, calling out Terri's potentially unstable and questionable character and suspicious tendencies, in addition to arguments over money.
 The last theme is the investigation changing direction; as numerous searches continue to be unsuccessful; law enforcement disbands the task force created for Kyron, narrows their search area, and investigates individuals within the story.

 Where the case stands today.

 Kyron's search effort was the most extensive search in Oregon’s history, with the assistance of over 1,300 residents of Oregon and surrounding states.
 Yet, no one has been arrested or held responsible for the disappearance of Kyron Horman.
 Law enforcement officials have never named an official suspect.
 The search for Kyron is still ongoing, but as of May 30, 2019, law enforcement narrowed its searches to less than 100 acres.
 Kyron's friends, family, and community recently held a vigil for Kyron on the 10th anniversary of his disappearance and honored him with a balloon release.

-Today, Kyron Horman would be 19 years old, and has remained missing for the past 11 years, despite the $50,000 reward for information leading to an arrest and conviction of the individual responsible for his disappearance.
+Today, Kyron Horman would be in his 20s, and has remained missing, despite the $50,000 reward for information leading to an arrest and conviction of the individual responsible for his disappearance.
 Anyone with information about Kyron’s disappearance is urged to contact the Multnomah County Sheriff's Office by calling (503) 823-3333.